On IoT Design Processes

 “Network connected products, or things, have quite a history.”

-This isn’t the usual quote Internet of Things-related talks or startup pitches anno 2017.
+This isn’t the usual quote used in Internet of Things-related talks or startup pitches anno 2017.
 Sure, we work in ‘changing times’ where technology is offering people in industrial design and digital development the possibility to create novel products and ways of interaction.
 But let’s start by taking a step back and briefly look where this all came from.

 Back once again